WE HAD A LOT OF FEARS ABOUT MY VBAC ATTEMPT

 Remembering what I had been taught in my Bradley Method class, I told myself I had to go back to bed, ignore it, and get some rest.
 But every time I lay down, I couldn’t fall asleep because I would have another contraction.
 It was uncomfortable to be lying down during a contraction.
 So I got up and by 3am I had made myself comfortable with different positions.
 Leaning, sitting, and using the birth ball helped.
 Standing in the bathroom with the heater on helped me to stay warm and more relaxed.
 It was less than 50 degrees in our house and shivering in the cold made the contractions worse.
 At 3:30am I lay down to rest and try to sleep.
 I’d been working hard coping with these early labor contractions but I was tired already.
 So, finally I told Brandon I was in labor because I couldn’t sleep or stay put.
 Not knowing I’d been up for hours already, he responded that I needed to lie down and try to sleep (which was funny to talk about later).

-We Thought This Would Be Fast – But It Turned Out Not So Much!
+We Thought This Would Be Fast – But Not So Much!

 From 4-6am my contractions were 1 min apart and lasting 30 seconds.
 We thought this meant that labor was going to be quick so we called my parents to come get the kids and called my sister and doula to come over since we thought we would be leaving for the hospital soon.
 But we kept saying just 30 more minutes and we will see how we feel.
+We were still focused on our goal of a VBAC.
 There was a lot of walking around and “dancing with Brandon”.
 I wasn’t hungry but tried to eat eggs and toast throughout the morning.

 Many Naps, Many Positions